• Cartoon: A Smell of Blood at No. 10 after the Local Elections

 The article continues: “The template face is young, with flawless, unwrinkled skin and plump, high cheekbones.
 It has catlike (uplifted) eyes and long lashes; it has a small, symmetrical nose and lush lips.
 It has a blank expression.
 The face is unambiguously racially white, but of ambiguous ethnicity.
 The face has been described as ‘well-tanned, with South Asian brows and eye shape, African-American lips, Caucasian nose, and Native American/Middle Eastern cheeks.

-first-hand references for the drawing I really took my time planning this piece out because of how complex the perspective and structure of the concept was.
+I really took my time planning this piece out because of how complex the perspective and structure of the concept was.
 In a way, setting the time of day of the piece to sunset meant that I didn’t need to get bogged down in detail, and could instead use the surface features of the scaffolding to pick up the highlights and add realism this way.

 This was also the first time I successfully used MidJourney to help my workflow, using it to generate hundreds of images of women’s faces in search of one that would fit the angle of the piece.